 About Lost Sambista

 This blog is part of the Lost Samba on-line experience.
 Although the work began as a support for the book it has developed into a popular Facebook page, an inviting Tumblr blog, a comprehensive Spotify playlist, a website, an interesting Youtube playlist, a colourful Pinterest page and an active twitter account.
-What binds everything together is a focus on a seminal era of Brazil’s story, the seventies and the eighties, that has gone un-noticed and that is probably a backbone element of its current left wing government.
+What binds everything together is a focus on a seminal era of Brazil’s story, the seventies and the eighties, that has gone un-noticed and that is probably a backbone element of the country’s current left wing government.
 The narrative centers around the son of British expats who becomes part of the dreamy and tragic generation that grew up in the privileged classes secured by a military dictatorship.
 This is an account of a dark, but exciting, period for the country.
 Richard shows, first hand, the enjoyment by the urban élite of the privileges secured for them by the military rule, then the crawling from under the claws of that regime and, ultimately, the unfolding of one of the worst economic disasters in recent history waiting for them at the end of the tunnel.

 We hope you enjoy it.